lucacarniato/multi-class-lightgbm-with-focal-loss/README.md

-# Multi class lightGBM with focal loss
+# Multi class LightGBM with focal loss

 Confusion matrix on the test set using the standard LightGBM classifier